Provable Reward-Agnostic Preference-Based Reinforcement Learning: Algorithm:

 Here we omit the dependence on $B,R,H$ to facilitates the comparison.
-In contrast, under the setting considered in \citet{pacchiano2021dueling}, by leveraging the reward-free learning oracle from \citet{jin2020reward} for tabular MDPs, our algorithm achieves the following sample complexity:
+In contrast, in the setting considered in \citet{pacchiano2021dueling}, by leveraging the reward-free learning oracle from \citet{jin2020reward}, our algorithm achieves the following sample complexity:

 where the number of required trajectory-pairs comes from \citet{jin2020reward}[Lemma 3.6].
-We observe that our algorithm achieves a better sample complexity for both trajectory pairs and human feedbacks than the previous work.
-In particular, our algorithm has the advantage that $\Nh$ depends only on the feature dimension $d$ and not on $|\SC|$ or $|\A|$ which is the structural complexity of the underlying transition.
+We observe that our algorithm achieves a better sample complexity for human feedbacks than the previous work while retaining the total trajectory complexity.
+In particular, our algorithm has the advantage that $\Nh$ depends only on the feature dimension $d$ and not on $|\SC|$ or $|\A|$.
 This improvement is significant since obtaining human feedback is often costly.
 Lastly, we note that a similar comparison can be made to the work of \citet{chen2022human}, which considers reward and transition models with bounded Eluder dimension.
-In summary, our key proposal for achieving improved sample complexity here is to \emph{only query expensive human feedback after exploration and transition dynamics learning}.

-\paragraph{Proof sketch.} The proof of Theorem~\ref{thm:unknown} consists of three steps.
-We first prove that the estimated feature vector $\hphi(\pi)$ is close to $\phi(\pi)$ for all policies $\pi$.
-Then we can show that the computed explorative policies $\{(\pi^{n,0},\pi^{n,1})\}_{n=1}^N$ can cover the feature space sufficiently via the Elliptical Potential Lemma (Lemma~\ref{lem:elliptical}).
-In the end we bound the estimation error of $\hth$ and the suboptimality of $\hpi$ using the guarantee of MLE.
-The complete proof is deferred to Appendix~\ref{proof:known} and \ref{proof:thm-unknown}.